wanjun3211/SoapUI-API-project/README.md

      ![test property](/images/testStepProperty.png "Property pic")

   3. Add: this step including five assertions inside.
-The request is using step level property, by ${testStepProperty#a} and ${testStepProperty#b}
+The request is using step level property, by ${testStepProperty#a} and ${testStepProperty#b}.
+     For the five assertions, they can be told by their names for their purpose of expectation.

      ![Add step](/images/Add.png "Add pic")